 Further along the main road to the right is a large courtyard area.
 There's temple to Vishnu there surrounded by several stone statues worth a closer look.
 Including a Shiva Lingam that's surrounded by a fence that is also used for butter lamps.
 Just along the main road is a unique very slim raised temple to Ganesh.

 The large Bhairab temple that takes up most of the street at a major junction is quite impressive.
 Pataka run down from the roof and the building is well preserved.
-However in 2015 the solid gold Bhairab statue inside was sadly stolen.
+However in 2015 the solid gold Bhairab statue inside was sadly stolen and never recovered.

 Thimi has a vast number of potters.
 More so than Bhaktapur!
 Most of the pottery is commercial and the dozens of ash kilns found along Thimi's streets are testament to that.
 You can buy anything you see here with a little bargaining and could pick up some great non-tourist rates.